(and why is it important?)

 Be sure to donate or pledge before May 7, 2015 to have it included in the campaign total.There is an option to defer payment until September 1, 2015, but you must make your pledge by May 1 for it to count towards this year's campaign.

 - Is there a prize drawing for the student donors?

 Yes.
-For every $20 you donate, you will be given a raffle ticket at the Make-a-Mark finale.
-Many of our corporate partners have been kind enough to donate prizes like hotel stays and dinners around Austin.
+Everyone who donates will have a chance to win prizes drawn at the Make-a-Mark finale.
+Many of our corporate partners have been kind enough to donate great prizes.
 The more you donate, the better chance you have of winning one of these prizes.